patternfly/patternfly-elements/docs/content/develop/step-5.md

 1. Create a PR
 2. Get someone to review
-3. Merge the release branch [pull request](https://github.com/patternfly/patternfly-elements/pulls) into master
+3. Merge the release branch [pull request](https://github.com/patternfly/patternfly-elements/pulls) into master.
+Note: this must be a regular merge.  _Do not squash!_
 4. **Add release notes to the [tag](https://github.com/patternfly/patternfly-elements/releases) in Github**